olewsaa/amateur-radio/OrangePi/README.md

 ## Transfer to eMMC
 A script to copy the installation on the TF card is needed.
 This scipt came with the Ubuntu 20.04 «focal» distro, but works fine with «jammy» also.
-I have included them in my repo.
-Just copy the files and run the
+I have included them (nand-sata-install & exclude.txt) in my repo.
+Just copy the files and run the script (you maybe need to set it executable using ```chmod +x /usr/sbin/nand-sata-install```

 ```
 cp nand-sata-install /usr/sbin/
 cp exclude.txt /usr/lib/nand-sata-install/exclude.txt
 ```

-then execute the scropt and select:
+then execute the script and select:
-* Boot from eMMC - system on eMMC
+* 2 Boot from eMMC - system on eMMC
 * This script will erase your eMMC.
 Continue?
 Yes
-* ext4
+* 1 ext4
 * <Power off>

 System will halt, turn power off end remove thr TF card and turn power